Oxen-AI/oxen-release/oxen-rust/docs/annotation/RemoteStaging.md

 └──────────────────────────────────┴──────────────────────┴───────┴───────┴───────┴───────┴────────┘
 ```

-This returns a UUID for the row that we can use as a handle to interact with the specific row in the remote staging area.
-To list add the added rows on the dataframe you can use the `oxen remote diff` command.
+This returns a unique ID for the row that we can use as a handle to interact with the specific row in the remote staging area.
+To list the added rows on the dataframe you can use the `oxen remote diff` command.

 ```bash
 $ oxen remote diff annotations/train.csv